ballerina-platform/module-ballerinax-sap.s4hana.delivery/examples/generate-report/Generate Report from SAP.md

 # Weekly report generation on customer returns deliveries

-This example demonstrates leveraging the `sap.s4hana.api_customer_returns_delivery_srv_0002:Client` in Ballerina for S/4HANA API interactions.
-It specifically showcases how to retrieve customer returns delivery items and send an email containing a report on the returns delivery items in the S/4HANA SD module.
+This example showcases the use of `sap.s4hana.api_customer_returns_delivery_srv_0002:Client` for API interactions with S/4HANA.
+It focuses on retrieving data on customer returns delivery items and compiling this information into an email report, demonstrating an automated reporting process within the S/4HANA SD module.

 ## Prerequisites